Petersons Chapter 1

 The dean worked through the remaining agenda items, made announcements, and adjourned the meeting.

 “Shay, wait up,” Dr. Bill Chase called out as we left the meeting.
-Chase was a professor of American History, my office neighbor, and friend.
+Chase was a Professor of American History, my office neighbor, and friend.

 “What was all that about?”